nilsver/devtools/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests with improvements, bug fixes, or new features.

-## License
-This project is licensed under the GPL License - see the LICENSE file for more details.